chesslablab/chess-api/README.md

 cp .env.example .env
 ```

-Finally, you may want to add the following entry to your `/etc/hosts` file if running the PHP chess API on your localhost along with [React Chess](https://github.com/chesslablab/react-chess) as per the `REACT_APP_API_HOST` variable defined in the [react-chess/.env.example](https://github.com/chesslablab/react-chess/blob/master/.env.example) file.

 ### Run the Chess API

 There is an easy quick way to get the Chess API up and running without an SSL certificate for when testing endpoints that don't require a database connection, e.g., `POST /api/download/image`.
 In such cases use [PHP's built-in web server](https://www.php.net/manual/en/features.commandline.webserver.php) as described next.